 Installing BizTalk Server 2010 in a Basic Multi-Computer Environment: Install and configure BizTalk Server 2010 machine (Part 7)

-This part of the article will focus on installing and configuring BizTalk Server 2010, installing additional components and confirm that the installation succeeded.
+This part of the article will focus on installing and configuring BizTalk Server 2010, installing additional components, and confirming that the installation succeeded.

 Install BizTalk Server 2010